juliangut/slim-php-di/README.md

 ];
 ```

-## Migration from 2.x
+## Migration from 3.x

-* Minimum Slim version is now 4.8
+* PHP minimum required version is PHP 8.0
-* Container only provides implementations of the interfaces needed to instantiate an App.
-Refer to [Slim's documentation](http://www.slimframework.com/docs/v4/)
-* You can extract Slim's App directly from container or seed AppFactory from container
-* Slim's App is not extended anymore
-* ArrayAccess and magic methods on default container are deprecated and will be removed on next major release.
-Use PSR-11 and PHP-DI's methods instead
+* Moved to PHP-DI 7.
+Annotations have been removed, use attributes

 ## Contributing